 Various end-use segments in this market are academic research, hospitals & clinics, pharma & biotech entities, and other users.
 These methods are highly utilized in universities and academic entities for accelerating ongoing research projects.
 This can be attributed to the large share of academic research segment.
 Moreover, scholarships offered for NGS-based PhD projects are anticipated to positively influence the progress of this segment.

-Presence of large number of genome centers with installed sequencers can be attributed to the large share of the North American region.
+Presence of a large number of genome centers with installed sequencers can be attributed to the large share of the North American region.
 Presence of effective regulatory bodies to review the sequencing-based genetic tests and new approval of related technologies have also added to the regional growth.
 Furthermore, grants from NIH to support targeted sequencing study in the country has expanded the market in this region.

-Asian countries such as Japan and China are expected to emerge as lucrative revenue source in the coming years.
+Asian countries such as Japan and China are expected to emerge as a lucrative revenue source in the coming years.
 This is mainly due to the low prices of NGS-based tests in China compared to the tests in the U.S. Moreover, clinical laboratories in this region are continuously making efforts to meet the standard guidelines established by regulatory agencies for accreditation of NGS platforms.

 Illumina, Inc.; F. Hoffmann-La Roche Ltd; Agilent Technologies; GATC Biotech Ag; Oxford Nanopore Technologies; Thermo Fisher Scientific, Inc.; DNASTAR Inc.; QIAGEN; BGI; Perkin Elmer, Inc.; Pacific Biosciences of California, Inc.; Bio-Rad Laboratories, Inc.; Integrated DNA Technologies, Inc.; RainDance Technologies, Inc.; PierianDx; Genomatix GmbH; and Macrogen, Inc. are some key participants operating in the space.

 These participants are engaged in introducing novel products to keep pace with the growing demand for targeted approach in life science research.
-Recently, in March 2017, Agilent Technologies released new target enrichment solution for next-generation DNA-seq in order to enhance exome-seq for clinical research.
+Recently, in March 2017, Agilent Technologies released a new target enrichment solution for next-generation DNA-seq in order to enhance exome-seq for clinical research.

 Base year for estimation